gormonn/gormonn.github.io/README.md

 I need to blog primarily in order to reflect my development and research experience on paper.
 I started doing this in Google Doc, but realized that it was not effective.

 Perhaps in the future, I will convert this page into an easy-to-read blog.
+And I will transfer the accumulated experience from Google Docs here (I'm too lazy, really).

 [You can buy me an apple](https://www.buymeacoffee.com/gormonn)